Skip to Main Content

 Field Monitor Rentals Across Japanese Locations

 Camera teams shooting in Japan trust us to source daylight-visible field monitors.
-They must hold up against Tokyo's reflective glass canyons, the open glare of Okinawa beaches, and the low winter sun across Hokkaido fields.
+The screens must beat Tokyo's reflective glass canyons and the open glare of Okinawa beaches.
+They also face the low winter sun across Hokkaido fields.

-Here is how this works in practice.
 We pull SmallHD 702 Touch and Cine series, Atomos Ninja and Shogun units, and Sony OLED reference monitors.
-Sources include Tac System, Hibino, and Nagase Brothers.
-Each unit ships tuned to your camera's signal path with the right LUTs loaded for the show.
+Our sources include Tac System, Hibino, and Nagase Brothers.
+Each unit ships tuned to your camera's signal path, with the right LUTs loaded for the show.

-Here is the short of it.
-Every package is built to the shoot's monitor chain, not a stock kit.
-We line up 7-inch on-camera screens for focus pullers, 17-inch director's monitors at video village, and 24- and 32-inch client displays at Shinjuku and Shibuya commercial sets.
+Every package is built around the shoot's monitor chain, not a stock kit.
+We line up 7-inch on-camera screens for focus pullers and 17-inch director's monitors at video village.
+For commercial sets in Shinjuku and Shibuya, we add 24- and 32-inch client displays.
 Full HDR references suit narrative work in Kyoto or Yokohama.

-Here is the breakdown.
-Tokyo humidity and Hokkaido sub-zero swings call for fresh batteries, new sun-hoods, and tested cable runs.
-We ship spares with every order.
+Tokyo humidity and Hokkaido sub-zero swings call for fresh batteries, new sun-hoods, and tested cable runs, so we ship spares with every order.
 Wireless Teradek Bolt and Vaxis pairs stay on standby for spread-out villages.
-From a tight three-monitor setup in Fukuoka to a multi-camera HDR village on an Osaka soundstage, we deliver displays your DP and director can trust on the day.
+Our work ranges from a tight three-monitor setup in Fukuoka to a multi-camera HDR village on an Osaka soundstage.
+In each case, we deliver displays your DP and director can trust on the day.

 FAQ